-- Waste Connections has acquired Penn Waste, a private company that provides residential and commercial collection across multiple South Central Pennsylvania counties and operates a large single-stream MRF, according to multiple sources.
-Neither company responded to a request for comment prior to publication, both have since acknowledged the deal.
+- Waste Connections has acquired Penn Waste, a private company that provides residential and commercial collection across multiple Pennsylvania counties and operates a large single-stream MRF, according to multiple sources.
+While neither company responded to a request for comment prior to publication, both have since acknowledged the deal.

 - Delaware Division of Corporations records indicate an entity called Penn Waste Property Holdings, LLC was formed on Nov.
 5. That entity was registered with Pennsylvania's Department of State on Nov.
 20, with the same address as Waste Connections' Texas headquarters and CEO Worthing Jackman listed as the manager.

 - The deal was previously alluded to in a Dec.
 17 Waste Connections release reporting the recent closure of transactions in multiple states worth $130 million in annualized revenue, including a "solid waste collection and recycling acquisition in South Central Pennsylvania."
 The most recent figures for Penn Waste, reported by the Pocono Record, estimated annual revenues of $75 million in 2017.

 Penn Waste President Scott Wagner reportedly got his start in the industry during the 1970s and co-founded York Waste Disposal in 1985.
 That company was sold to Republic Services in 1997.
 In 2000, Wagner started up Penn Waste and has expanded it into a sizable enterprise in the years since.
 Wagner's business dealings, including a stake in Eagle Disposal and numerous other entities, received attention during an unsuccessful 2018 gubernatorial campaign in Pennsylvania.